tlo.simulation module

 Parameters:

-• modules – the disease module(s) to use as part of this simulation.
+• modules – The disease module(s) to use as part of this simulation.
 Multiple modules may be given as separate arguments to one call.

 • sort_modules – Whether to topologically sort the modules so that any initialisation dependencies (specified by the INIT_DEPENDENCIES attribute) of a module are initialised before the module itself is.
 A ModuleDependencyError exception will be raised if there are missing initialisation dependencies or circular initialisation dependencies between modules that cannot be resolved.
 If this flag is set to True there is also a requirement that at most one instance of each module is registered and MultipleModuleInstanceError will be raised if this is not the case.